California Prop 65 Warning FAQ

 4. Doesn’t the State of California require evidence of harm to humans prior to placing a chemical on the Prop 65 list?

 No. Chemicals may be placed on the Prop 65 list based on “epidemiological studies, animal studies, or other relevant data.”
-See here for more information from the Office of Environmental Health Hazard Assessment (“OEHHA”) about how Prop 65 chemicals are selected.
+See Office of Environmental Health Hazard Assessment (“OEHHA”) for more information about how Prop 65 chemicals are selected.

 5. How high is the risk that I will develop cancer or suffer reproductive harm?

 A chemical’s inclusion on the Prop 65 list does not necessarily mean there is material risk of cancer or reproductive harm.
 Again, Rabbit Air products, when used as instructed, are completely safe.
-For more information, see the OEHHA’s FAQ page here.
+For more information, see the OEHHA’s FAQ page.